 R. W. Brown resigned as Business Agent on this day.
 He had contracted tuberculosis.
 M. G. 'Blackie' Steele was appointed to serve the remainder of Brother Brown’s term.
 However, on April 14, 1939, Clyde B. Judkins, a General Organizer for the International Association, took over as presiding officer.
 This lasted until sometime between the 5th and 24th of October 1939.
 During that timeframe, W. L. 'Bill' Mills was appointed Business Agent.

 Under the leadership of Brother Mills, the Grand River Dam and the Bomber Plant were organized.
-(Click here for more information on the process of organizing. ** PLEASE LINK TO ORGANIZING WEB PAGE-DO NOT PUBLISH THIS SENTENCE**) The money received in working assessments from these two very large projects allowed for Local No. 584 to pay the debt which Local No. 191 had owed to the International Association.
+(Click here for more information on the process of organizing.)
+The money received in working assessments from these two very large projects allowed for Local No. 584 to pay the debt which Local No. 191 had owed to the International Association.
 Bill Mills also organized the shopmen in the area and was instrumental in attaining a charter from the International Association for Local Union No. 620 in July of 1940.
 (In 2002, due to declining membership, Local No. 620 was merged with Local No. 584; the former members of 620 are now members of 584S.)

 April 27, 1942